rurounigit/hootspot/README.md

 ## 📖 The Analyst's Lexicon

-Athena identifies patterns based on a detailed lexicon, which is categorized into three main sections.
+HootSpot identifies patterns based on a detailed lexicon, which is categorized into three main sections.
 Each pattern in the lexicon is meticulously defined, complete with telltale signs, common phrases, and illustrative examples to ensure a high degree of analytical accuracy.

 *   **Section 1: Interpersonal & Psychological Manipulation Tactics**
     *   *(e.g., Gaslighting, Guilt Tripping, Love Bombing, DARVO)*